 - The last step is to click on ‘Install Now’.
 Bisend will automatically get the database and configuration files in place to make sure that you are all set to begin blogging.
 The installation takes just a few seconds to complete.

-Build your blog site
+Build your Drupal blog

 Follow these step by step instructions to set up your blog on Drupal:

-- Login to Drupal using your ID and password which you would receive in the admin email mentioned for Drupal.
+- Log into Drupal using your ID and password which you would receive in the admin email mentioned for Drupal.

 - Click on ‘Structure’ tab from the top menu.